PRISBteam/Voronoi_PCC_Analyser/README.md

 </ul>

 ## 5. Examples
 The folder with several examples contains discrete cell complexes already created by Neper and processed with Voro_DCC_Analyser tool.
-The command below shows five terminal commands launching the creation of the Vorinoi and Delaunay DCCs containing 5000 3-cells:
+The command below shows five terminal commands launching the creation of the Vorinoi DCC containing 5000 3-cells with its primal Delaunay DCC:

 ```
 neper -T -n 5000 -dim 3 -id 1 -ori uniform -statcell vol -statface area; \